|CRDAMC Homepage | CRDAMC Library Phone #: (254) 288-8366 | CRDAMC Library Fax #: (254) 288-8368|

 Many cysts will go away without treatment.
 For example:

-If a cyst is found it may simply be monitored for any changes.
-For cysts that are causing problems, treatment will depend on factors like your age, menstrual status, type of cyst, and your symptoms.
-Treatment options include:
+If a cyst is found, it may simply be monitored for any changes.
+For cysts that are causing problems, treatment will depend on factors like age, menstrual status, type of cyst, and symptoms.
+Cysts that develop in women over 40 years of age have a higher risk of developing into cancer.
+These cysts will be closely monitored for changes, or may be removed as precaution.

 Cysts that are large, growing, solid, or remain longer than 2-3 menstrual cycles may be removed.
 Removal may also be needed for cysts that are causing severe bleeding or pain.